PolarityFive/PyJong/README.md

 She did not, in fact, "watch this" as I spent the entire evening learning how to program in Python.

 Two evenings later, I created this.
 A multi template, multi object matching python script that highlights all Mahjong Solitaire tiles a player can select.
-The algorithm will wait until a key is pressed for two reasons.
+The algorithm will wait until a key is pressed to match the next templates for two reasons:

 #1: Conserve resources.

 #2: If it continues matching and drawing tiles the screen becomes a mess and it's impossible to distinguish....pretty much anything.

 It's not as much a programming problem as it is a practical one.
 I might come up with something in the future.